lindaerin/school-finder/README.md

-# Project Starter
+# School Finder
-A starter repo for building CUNY Tech Prep projects with React, Express.js, and Sequelize.js
+Developed a web application which NYC families can use to find and narrow their choice of public schools from elementary school to high school using React, Express.js, and Sequelize.js

 ## Stack